Chinese influence on Korean culture: Goryeo

 Goryeo started to imitate imperial examination system of China in the early Song dynasty.

 Dancheong

-The Korean dancheong was imported from China along with Buddhism before being developed and modified to have its own distinctive Korean characteristics.
+The Korean dancheong was imported from China, known as caihua, along with Buddhism before being developed and modified to have its own distinctive Korean characteristics.
 The first Korean dancheong was found on a mural in an ancient tomb built in 357 AD during Goguryeo.
 Dancheong can be traced back to the late Warring State period (c.
 3rd century BC) in China.
 It is not clear when in history the Korean dancheong first started.
 Although dancheong can be traced back to China, it has become a distinctive characteristic of the Korean tradition and has a long tradition in Korea.

 Architecture and urban planning

 Korean wooden-frame architecture was introduced from China during the Han dynasty and has continued to the modern era.
 Other Chinese concepts to influence Korean architecture include yin and yang, the five elements, Chinese geomancy, Taoism and Confucianism.